Generally, all current rules for ships are created on the basis that the vessel is manned at all times.

 DTU and FORCE Technology have published a report regarding electronic lookout.
 The report compares the human lookout function from the bridge on a ship with technological lookout.
 The project is an important element for the establishment of knowledge regarding opportunities for technologies for autonomous ships, and an example of a research project that contributes to the intentions of the government’s growth plan for The Blue Denmark.

-Several Danish ferries has been involved in the project, and the Danish Maritime Fond supports it.
+Several Danish ferries have been involved in the project, and the Danish Maritime Fund supports it.

 Report on regulatory barriers for usage of autonomous ships.

 The report produced by Rambøll and CORE law firm for the Danish Maritime Authority contains a list of recommendations on how Denmark can soften and prepare regulation on autonomous technologies by looking at the regulation of the manning of the ships, the definition of the term shipmaster and permission to periodically unmanned bridge and electronic lookout.